About the Program

 Kyra's Hope Foundation is a registered 501(c)(3) nonprofit (EIN: 41-2583689) with Candid's Platinum Seal of Transparency.
 The foundation operates with a board of directors and financial oversight including independent CPA review.
 Scientific advisory partnerships are forming, as described in the Research Leadership section above.

 Project selection prioritizes scientific rigor, translational potential, and the urgency of unmet need.
-We do not generate or direct the science ourselves.
-We support work led by experienced researchers and institutions.
+Cash-grant proposals undergo NIH-style peer review by our Scientific Advisory Board and require valid IRB/IACUC approvals before disbursement.
+We do not generate or direct the science ourselves; we support work led by experienced researchers and institutions.

 View Financial ReportsGrounded in Real Families